Frequently Asked Questions

 Are doctoral classes offered online?

-Doctoral classes are not currently offered online in the ExL program.
+Doctoral classes are not currently offered online in the Online Program (ExL).

 What happens if I don’t take classes immediately upon admission?